- The AID dilemma: infection, or cancer?

 "This is a series that has a long tradition of excellence in the field of cancer biology." --Doody’s Publishing Reviews

-Department of Cell & Molecular Pharmacology, Medical University of South Carolina, USA
+Department of Cell and Molecular Pharmacology, Medical University of South Carolina, USA